 - Know how to properly employ layout and visual enhancement tools in Excel to produce spreadsheets that are professional in appearance

 - Understand and be able to create a spreadsheet model for the basic financial statements, a cash budget, several time value of money problems, an interactive amortization table, a financial forecasting example, and a complex capital budgeting decision scenario.

 This course began as a temporary elective that I wanted to offer in a January intersession (2007) to help pay for some new musical gear that I wanted.
-We had not had yet had an undergraduate finance course that focused on using Excel for financial analysis, but I had included a great deal of that content in the MBA finance course that I had taught for many years.
-So I put together material similar to what is now in this course, and taught the class in our interactive classroom so students could work along with what I was showing them during the class.
+We had not yet had an undergraduate finance course that focused on using Excel for financial analysis, but I had included a great deal of that content in the MBA finance course that I had taught for many years.
+So I put together material similar to what is now in this course, and taught the class in our interactive computer classroom so students could work along with what I was showing them during the class sessions.
 It worked well, and I got my gear.